Ralph Lauren (RL)

 Originally founded as a necktie company, Ralph Lauren (NYSE:RL) is an iconic American fashion brand known for its classic and sophisticated style.

-• Sales trends were unexciting over the last five years as its 2.8% annual growth was below the typical consumer discretionary company
+• Annual revenue growth of 10% over the last five years was below our standards for the consumer discretionary sector

 StockStory Analyst Team